BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-1. Mitigating the risk of Web malware infections with a separation process
+How to mitigate the risk of Web malware infections with separation

 The bad guys out there know the Web is a gateway into your enterprise.
 This tip reviews two techniques -- separation and isolation -- that can reduce the risk of Web-borne malware infections in enterprise systems.